 The alternatives weren't appealing either.
 No way was I going to shave all my remaining hair off.
 That seemed too drastic and foolhardy.
 And I'm not the kind of person to take hair loss pills or consult a witch doctor either.

 My gently receding hairline was a tolerable part of the aging process but the widening bald patch was simply too unsettling to ignore.
 Looking like the portly drunk member of Robin Hood's Merry Men was not how I'd envisioned myself in middle age.
-Faced with this looming problem, I turned to the ageold solution to male crisis; I buried my head in the sand and prayed for a miracle.
+Faced with this looming problem, I turned to the age-old solution to the male crisis: I buried my head in the sand and prayed for a miracle.

 Alpecin C1 is a shampoo that contains caffeine.
 Pretty weird, huh?
 I mean, why put caffeine in a shampoo?
-Well, Dr Wolff-Research, the people behind the product, claims that the caffeine actually promotes hairgrowth and stengthens hair.
+Well, Dr Wolff-Research, the people behind the product, claims that caffeine actually promotes hair growth and strengthens hair.

-Alpecin caffeine shampoo is targeted at men who are losing their hair to male pattern baldness (also known by the sexier term Androgenetic Alopecia) - about 80% of all male hair loss victims.
+Alpecin caffeine shampoo is targeted at men who are losing their hair to male pattern baldness (also known by the sexier term Androgenetic Alopecia).
+This covers about 80% of all male hair loss victims.
 Hair loss in men occurs when the hair follicles (which grow the hair and hold it in place) start to shrink.
-Shrinking hair follicles leads to thinner, shorter hair which eventually stops bothering to grow at all.
-For this, you can thank your genes and hormones, notably dihydrotestosterone (DHT) which is converted from testosterone.
+Shrinking hair follicles leads to thinner, shorter hair, which eventually stops bothering to grow at all.
+For this, you can thank your genes and hormones, notably dihydrotestosterone (DHT), which is converted from testosterone.

 Alpecin C1: My New Shampoo